 Revenue the town earns from tourism goes toward the restoration and preservation of the Nevada landmark.
 The city has an authentic ghost town feel, with about 50 buildings standing from its previous life.

 The post office serves as a museum and is open on weekends, while the mercantile store is the local gift shop, offering gifts and hats as well as local history books to take a piece of your visit home with you.

-	Gold Point visitors can also take a self-guided tour around the town itself, or venture out on your own to explore old mining camps and hundreds of mines are all within a short drive.
+Gold Point visitors can also take a self-guided tour around the town itself or venture out on their own to explore old mining camps, and hundreds of mines are all within a short drive.

-	Everyone in Gold Point treats you as a guest and the locals offer a nice itinerary.
-That usually starts with a Gold Point Museum tour, followed by a storytelling session and history lesson by Sheriff Stone.
+Everyone in Gold Point treats you as a guest, and the locals offer an excellent itinerary.
+That usually starts with a Gold Point Museum tour, followed by a storytelling session and a history lesson by Sheriff Stone.